 SELECTED RECENT PUBLICATIONS

 Melanee Thomas and Amanda Bittner, eds.
 (2017) Mothers and Others: The Impact of Family Life on Politics.
 Vancouver: University of British Columbia Press.
-In Press.

 Peter Russell, Francois Rocher, Debra Thompson, and Amanda Bittner, eds.
 2015.
 Essential Readings in Canadian Government and Politics.
 Toronto: Emond Publishing.